DS-100/textbook/notebooks/ch12/LR_Case_Study.md

 drinking_data = pd.read_csv("drinking.csv")
 ```

-It's always a good idea to look at _how much_ data we have by looking at the number of columns and the number of rows in our dataset.
+It's always a good idea to look at _how much_ data we have by looking at the dimensions of the dataset.
+An example of how this might be useful: if our data has a large number of observations, it would not be a good idea to print out the whole dataframe.

 ```python